felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 this sounds like I'm bragging, I want to assure you that I'm not.
 I am simply relieved that I managed to find the light at the end of my collecting tunnel.

-Looking back, I realize that, for the longest time, I wasn't collecting for myself; I was collecting for my (still unborn) children.
+This might surprise you, but looking back, I realize that for the longest time I wasn't collecting for myself; I was collecting for my
+(still unborn) children.
 I wanted to give them artifacts of my youth and of a generation's youth, something my parents did not pass down to me as much as I'd hoped.
 My goal seemed noble enough, except it was flawed.
 Would I have children in the first place?
 Would I want to be pressured by my collection to have kids?
 If I did start